 - Reconciling bank statements

-- Track activities and prepare financial reports
+- Tracking activities and preparing financial reports

 Bookkeeping vs. Accounting

-Some people use the words bookkeeping and accounting interchangeably, but they are distinctly different in job function, education, and expertise.
+Some people use the words "bookkeeping" and "accounting" interchangeably, but they are distinctly different in job function, education, and expertise.
 Bookkeepers might not have specific training in finance.
 They may have some college (or none) or a two-year degree rather than a Bachelor’s.
 Anyone can function as a bookkeeper if

 Beyond that, a CPA (certified public accountant) has additional education, certification, and credentials.
 You will likely need a CPA to work with your business at some point.
 They file taxes, annual reports, handle audits (internal and external), and engage in strategic planning.